TylerTweedie/MyDFIR-SOC-analyst/README.md

 📊 Kibana – Visualization tool for analyzing log data and building dashboards.

-📦 Beats (Filebeat / Packetbeat) – Lightweight agents used to forward logs and network data.

-🐧 Linux (Ubuntu/Debian VM) – Operating system used to simulate attacks and generate log data.
+🐧 Linux (Ubuntu VM) – Operating system used to simulate attacks and generate log data.

-📝 Syslog / Auditd – System logging and auditing tools used as log sources.
+📝 Syslog – System logging and auditing tools used as log sources.

 🎯 Kali Linux – Used for simulating attacks and generating malicious traffic.